 Society of Professional Rope Access Technicians (SPRAT)

-The Society of Professional Rope Access Technicians (SPRAT) is a member-driven organization that advances the safe use of rope access through education, standards development, and certification administration.
-SPRAT is a 501c6 non-profit organization In addition, SPRAT supports companies and technicians using rope access with regulatory support, networking, and opportunities to participate in developing industry-consensus standards.
-Membership in the organization is open to any company or individual interested in furthering the interest of rope access.
-Current members include a broad cross-section of commercial industry, professional services, and government agencies.
+The Society of Professional Rope Access Technicians (SPRAT) is a member-driven organisation that advances the safe use of rope access through education, standards development, and certification administration.
+SPRAT is a 501(c)(6) non-profit organisation.
+In addition, SPRAT supports companies and technicians using rope access with regulatory support, networking, and opportunities to participate in developing industry-consensus standards.
+Membership in the organisation is open to any company or individual interested in furthering the interests of rope access.
+Current members include a broad cross-section of the commercial industry, professional services, and government agencies.
 For more information about membership.
-The Society of Professional Rope Access Technicians values openness, honesty, professionalism, responsibility, accountability and integrity in an environment of teamwork, mutual trust and respect.
-This includes honoring and encouraging diversity and inclusion in all respects of SPRAT’s mission as well as with our members, technicians and partners.
+The Society of Professional Rope Access Technicians values openness, honesty, professionalism, responsibility, accountability, and integrity in an environment of teamwork, mutual trust, and respect.
+This includes honouring and encouraging diversity and inclusion in all aspects of SPRAT’s mission as well as with our members, technicians, and partners.